Neema-sheby/Mars-Rover-Challenge/README.md

 ## Third Line of Input to a Rover

-A string of letters representing the instructions to move the Rover around the Plateau.
+A string of letters representing the instructions to move the Rover around the Plateau: eg: `MMMLLLMMR`

-`MMMLLLMMR`

 ```
 ----------------------------------------------